How to choose the right doctor for your baby

 Step 2: Decide what’s most important to you in your baby’s doctor

-You’re looking for more than just a doctor.
-You’re looking for a partner, too.
+You’re looking for more than just a doctor - you’re looking for a partner, too.

 But to find that perfect match, take time to think about the qualities that are most important to you.
 What are some things to consider?

-first baby wellness checkup will be within the first few days after birth.
-Then they’ll haveregularly scheduled well-baby checkups throughout their first year and beyond.
-Clinic location and hours are an important consideration. - A commitment to children’s health – Finding a care team and practice that is dedicated to advancing kids’ health can help you feel confident in the care you’re receiving, and give you – and your community – access to the latest tools and resources to help your child grow happy and healthy.
-For example, our
+• A commitment to children’s health – Finding a care team and practice that is dedicated to advancing kids’ health can help you feel confident in the care you’re receiving, and give you – and your community – access to the latest tools and resources to help your child grow happy and healthy.
+For example, our Little Moments Count initiative is aimed at educating the community on the importance of positive interactions in early childhood for promoting health and well-being later in life.

 Step 3: Start your search to find a pediatrician or another type of doctor for your baby